 Yes!
 Meatballs should be fully cooked and cooled before freezing.
 They will freeze beautifully in an airtight container or bag for up to 4 months.

-So whether you are making these chipotle meatballs, my Swedish Meatballs, or making your favorite Air Fryer Meatballs or Crock Pot BBQ Meatballs, be sure to make EXTRA so you can save those leftovers for a quick reheated meal later on.
+So whether you are making these chipotle meatballs, my Crock Pot Swedish Meatballs, or Crock Pot BBQ Meatballs, be sure to make EXTRA so you can save those leftovers for a quick reheated meal later on.

 What To Serve With Spicy Meatballs

 Also, you can never go wrong serving a hearty bread (like this simple sweet cornbread) alongside these, since you'll need something to mop up any extra sauce.